-\paragraph{English Multi-Task} In a multi-task setting where only English data is available, fine-tuning all the parameters of mBERT for both target tasks at the same time gives mixed results compared to single-task training---in line with previous findings noting catastrophic forgetting and interference in MMTs \citep{wang-etal-2020-negative}.
-Hyper-X, on the other hand, shows a small but consistent improvement on the majority of languages, with 0.7 (F1) and 1.1 (Acc.) average increase in NER and POS tagging respectively.
-This confirms that Hyper-X is able to mitigate interference while allowing for sharing between tasks.
-Note that MAD-X learns independent adapters for each target task, which do not allow for positive cross-task transfer.
+\paragraph{English Multi-Task} In a multi-task setting where only English data is available, fine-tuning mBERT for both target tasks at the same time gives mixed results compared to single-task training---in line with previous findings noting catastrophic forgetting and interference in MMTs \citep{wang-etal-2020-negative}.
+Hyper-X Base, on the other hand, shows a small but consistent improvement on the majority of languages, with 0.2 (F1) and 0.1 (Acc.) average increase in NER and POS tagging respectively.
+This confirms that Hyper-X is able to mitigate interference while allowing for sharing between tasks when enough capacity is provided.\footnote{MAD-X learns independent adapters for each target task, which does not allow for positive cross-task transfer.}

 \paragraph{Mixed-Language Multi-Task} In this setting, a mixture of language data is provided for NER and POS via two separate training partitions while keeping each task-language pair unseen in one of these partitions.
-Both baselines and Hyper-X achieve better zero-shot prediction scores compared to previous settings.
-As the strongest baseline for this setting, parameter space factorization (PSF) gives a larger improvement compared to mBERT full-model fine-tuning on both tasks.
-It outperforms mBERT on average by 4.2 (F1) and 4.8 (Acc.) for NER and POS respectively, indicating the importance of task- and language-specific parametrization for adapting a MMT.
+All the models including mBERT achieve better zero-shot scores compared to the previous settings.
+Among the baselines, parameter space factorization (PSF) gives a larger improvement compared to mBERT on both tasks, indicating the importance of task- and language-specific parametrization for adapting a MMT.